U Pandita: Career

 In 1955, he left his position as a teacher of scriptural studies to become a meditation teacher at the Mahāsi Meditation Center.
 Soon after Mahasi Sayādaw died in 1982, U Paṇḍita became the guiding teacher (Ovādacariya) of the Mahasi Meditation Center.
 In 1991, he left that position, founding Paṇḍitārāma Meditation Center in Yangon.
 There are now Paṇḍitārāma branch centers in Myanmar, Nepal, Australia, Singapore, the United Kingdom and the United States.

 U Paṇḍita became well known in the West after conducting a retreat in the spring of 1984 at the Insight Meditation Society (IMS) in Barre, Massachusetts in the United States.
 Many of the senior Western meditation teachers in the Mahāsi tradition practiced with U Paṇḍita at that and subsequent retreats.
 The talks he gave in 1984 at IMS were compiled as the book In This Very Life.

 Until his death at age 94 in 2016, he continued to lead retreats and give Dhamma talks, but he rarely gave interviews.

 Method and style of teaching

 U Paṇḍita was known for teaching a rigorous and precise method of self-examination.
-He taught Satipaṭṭhāna or Vipassanā, emphasizing Buddhist ethics as a requisite foundation.
+He taught Satipaṭṭhāna or Vipassanā, emphasising Buddhist ethics as a requisite foundation.
 He was also an erudite scholar of the Pali Tipiṭaka, the Theravāda Canon.